 The operations of the Legislature are governed by a set of rules that may be changed by a majority vote of all members.
 The rules provide for parliamentary procedure at meetings.

-Regular meetings of the full Legislature are annually scheduled by the Chairman.
+Regular meetings of the full Legislature are annually scheduled by the Chairperson.
 There are usually two legislative meetings per month, except in August when the legislature recesses.

-Special meetings may be called by the Chairman or by way of a petition signed by a majority of the members.
+Special meetings may be called by the Chairperson or by way of a petition signed by a majority of the members.
 All meetings of the legislature are open to the public.

-The work of the legislature involves taking action on communications from the County Executive, the various county departments and agencies, other governments, the public, and the legislators themselves.
+The work of the legislature involves taking action on communications from the County Executive and other elected county officials, the various county departments and agencies, other governments, the public, and the legislators themselves.
 The following paragraphs will trace the steps which are followed from the time an item comes to the Legislature until action is taken.

 A legislator may submit items for consideration by his or her colleagues.
 Usually such items come in the form of a resolution which briefly outlines an issues and suggests action which can be taken.
 Resolutions cover a wide range of subject areas.